dbt-labs/docs.getdbt.com/website/snippets/_legacy-sl-callout.md

 **Who does this affect?** The revamped dbt Semantic Layer is available for users on a [Team or Enterprise plans](https://www.getdbt.com/pricing/) on dbt v1.6 and higher.
 To learn more about it, make sure you select v1.6 or higher in the docs navigation header and [upgrade your dbt version](/docs/dbt-versions/upgrade-core-in-cloud).

 **What should you do?** We **highly** recommend you upgrade to dbt v1.6 and higher to use the new and most recent version of the dbt Semantic Layer, powered by MetricFlow.
+ALSO ADD LINK TO MIGRATION GUIDE

 You can still use and configure the legacy dbt Semantic Layer using the deprecated dbt_metrics package on v1.5 or older, however, these versions are no longer supported and won't receive any code fixes.